 sudo systemctl enable --now xrdp systemctl start xrdp

 4. Configure Firewall for Xrdp Server

-As the Xrdp server works over the internet connection, you need to get the firewall permission to run the server without having any troubles.
-As Linux-based operating systems use different types of firewall tools on different distributions, I will show how you can configure the firewall settings for a few common firewall daemons.
+As the Xrdp server works over the internet connection, you need to get firewall permission to run the server without having any troubles.
+As Linux-based operating systems use different firewall tools on different distributions, I will show how you can configure the firewall settings for a few common firewall daemons.
 The Xrdp server uses port 3389 and TCP port.

 Firewall Settings on Ubuntu Linux

-Now, run the following UFW commands given below on your terminal shell with root privileges to allow the 3389 port on your system.
+Now, run the following UFW commands below on your terminal shell with root privileges to allow the 3389 port on your system.

 sudo ufw allow from 192.168.33.0/24 to any port 3389 sudo ufw allow 3389

 If you run the Fedora or Red Hat Linux distributions on your machine, you might have to use the Firewall tool to configure the network parameters.
 You can run the following firewall commands below to enable the 3389 port on your Red Hat-based Linux system.
 Then, reload the firewall daemon on your system.
 Make sure that you have root privileges on your system.

 On the SuSE Linux system, configuring firewall settings is a tad different than other Linux distributions.
 You have to edit the firewall configuration script to add or deny any network port on your system.
 On SuSE Linux, the firewall settings are stored inside the